aeratek/kinisi-main/resources/README.md

     sudo apt-get install git
     sudo apt-get install postgresql
+    sudo apt-get install postgresql-server-dev

-    With that last command, on my linux machine, I installed postgres v9.1.
+    With those two last commands, I installed postgres v9.1 and the server development files needed by the node bindings.
 For the necessary changes made post-install, following the instructions here: https://help.ubuntu.com/10.04/serverguide/postgresql.html
     Note: I have documented my steps as best as possible here, but you should read the PostgreSQL admin guide if you want more in-depth information that is out of scope for this README.
 This is by no means a complete setup to secure everything.